POETSII/tinsel/README.md

 void HostLink::reset();
 ```

-Invoking this method: (1) powers down all of the mesh FPGAs; (2)
+Invoking this method: (1) powers down all of the mesh FPGAs; (2) performs a
-performs a soft-reset of the bridge board; and (3) powers up all of
+soft-reset of the bridge board; and (3) powers up all of the mesh FPGAs.
+On
-the mesh FPGAs.
-On power-up each FPGA is automatically programmed
+power-up each FPGA is automatically programmed using the tinsel bit-file
-using the tinsel bit-file residing in flash memory, and is ready to be
+residing in flash memory, and is ready to be used within a second or so.
+The
-used within a second or so.
+user may assume that once the call to `reset` returns, the FPGAs are ready.

 Methods for sending and receiving messages on the host PC are as
 follows.